waiyong/HTX_Assignment_WaiYong/README.md

 # Results

-"Earlier experiments were conducted using a train-test split as the dataset sourced online had train and test set only.
+- Earlier experiments were conducted using a train-test split as the dataset sourced online had train and test set only.
 However, towards the end of the project duration, I realised this oversight, and I redid the data processing pipeline to use train-validation-test split.
-The final model used a proper train-validation-test split, ensuring more robust evaluation and generalization of the model's performance.
-The results in Table 2 reflect the most reliable metrics for comparison."
+- The final model used a proper train-validation-test split, ensuring more robust evaluation and generalization of the model's performance.
+The results in Table 2 reflect the most reliable metrics for comparison.

 **Table 1: Results for experiments using train-test split**